Enjoy A Lucrative Salary And High Job Satisfaction While Extracting Insights From Data To Help Executives Make Business Decisions

 And you can do it too.

-We’re inviting you to join the Data Scientist Syndicate.
+We’re inviting you to join the Cheeky Scientist Association Diamond Program.

 Now is the time to close the gap between where you are and where you want to be.

-The Data Scientist Syndicate Is A Private Group Of Practicing Data Scientists and PhDs Like You
+The Data Scientist Career Library Is A Group Of Practicing Data Scientists and PhDs Like You

-Our exclusive DSS group is private and provides a number of data scientist mentors, ensuring we can provide personalized guidance.
+Our exclusive Data Scientist Career Library provides a number of data scientist mentors, ensuring we can provide personalized guidance.

-The DSS’s hyper-focused training and private group support prepare you for the unknowns of interviewing for a data scientist position.
+The career library is hyper-focused guidance and private group support prepare you for the unknowns of interviewing for a data scientist position.

 This means you’ll enjoy a high ratio of mentors to members.

-You’ll appreciate how the DSS is designed to provide personalized guidance and swift feedback.
+You’ll appreciate how the career library is designed to provide personalized guidance and swift feedback.